Russell Harty

-Frederic Russell Harty (5 September 1934 – 8 June 1988) was an English television presenter of arts programmes and chat show host.
+Fredric Russell Harty (5 September 1934 – 8 June 1988) (Note: The Encyclopædia Britannica spells his first given name "Frederic".) was an English television presenter of arts programmes and chat show host.

 Early life

-Harty was born in Blackburn, Lancashire, the son of greengrocer Fred Harty, who ran a fruit-and-vegetable stall on the local market, and Myrtle Rishton.
+Harty was born in Blackburn, Lancashire, the son of greengrocer Fred Harty, who ran a fruit-and-vegetable stall on the local market, and his wife Myrtle Rishton.
 He attended Queen Elizabeth's Grammar School in Blackburn.
 There he was taught English by Oxford graduate Ronald Eyre (later a professional theatre director and broadcaster) who directed him in a school production of The Tempest; Harty thought Eyre an inspirational teacher and they became friends.
 Thereafter he studied at Exeter College, Oxford, where he obtained a degree in English literature.

 Teaching career

 On leaving university, Harty taught briefly at Blakey Moor Secondary Modern School in Blackburn, then became an English and drama teacher at Giggleswick School in North Yorkshire.
-"I got a first-class degree, and was a hopeless teacher," Harty later said.
-However, his friend and Oxford contemporary Alan Bennett commented in his 2016 memoir Keeping On Keeping On that Harty "had a third-class degree and taught brilliantly".
+His friend and Oxford contemporary Alan Bennett commented in his 2016 memoir Keeping On Keeping On, "I got a first-class degree and was a hopeless teacher.
+Russell Harty had a third-class degree and taught brilliantly... he knew how to enthuse a class and made learning fun, much as he could work a studio audience."
 (Note: Bennett said more formally, in his Oxford Dictionary of National Biography entry on Harty, that he was awarded a third in 1957.
 Harty's Screenonline entry states that he took a first.
 Harty himself wrote, in a Sunday Times profile of Bennett, that when they went on holiday after graduation in 1957, "He had newly been crowned with a first-class degree...
-I, on the other hand, had been grudgingly awarded a lesser".)
+I, on the other hand, had been grudgingly awarded a lesser".
+The Final Honours Schools class lists published in The Times in August 1957 indicate that Bennett was correct, and Harty did indeed receive a third.)

 Among Harty's pupils at the Giggleswick School were the journalist and television presenter Richard Whiteley and the actors Graham Hamilton and Anthony Daniels.
 In the mid-1960s Harty spent a year lecturing in English literature at the City University of New York.